Seattle-area construction strike enters second week, with no movement at bargaining table

 Under the most recent proposal, rejected by union members earlier this month, the workers over three years would get a 15.9 percent pay raise and a 13 percent increase in fringe benefits such as health and welfare and pension pay.
 That was a slight increase from the offer that union members rejected in July.

 Both sides face a delicate calculus during the work stoppage; every day that goes by without a deal costs everyone involved more money.
 For developers, delays mean added costs, while workers face more days without a paycheck.
 In some cases, however, overtime can help make up for the lost progress and missed paychecks.
+Workers picketing at least 20 hours a week are also eligible for up to $400 a week in strike pay starting this week.

 Local construction strikes have varied in length.
 Last year, concrete drivers walked off the job, slowing development, but reached a deal a week later.
 In 2016, window installers went on strike for about three weeks.
 In 2003, a local carpenters union struck for 9 days.